Please note: In response to COVID-19, In-Person Support Groups are temporarily suspended. Telephone and Virtual Support Groups are ongoing.

 - Social Recreation: Cards & Games

-Join us online for fun, laughter, and relaxation while playing Bingo and Euchre.
+Join us online for fun, laughter, and relaxation while playing Bingo, Euchre and Dominos.
 Connecting with others can help to reduce stress, depression, and anxiety while increasing healthier lives!
 Learn More

 Every Thursday, 1 p.m.
 Bingo – 2 p.m.
 Euchre, please email email@example.com to receive the link.